Engineering doctoral students experience paradigm-shifting clinical training in surgery and intervention

 The results are in: Five cohorts of Vanderbilt engineering doctoral students have experienced ‘paradigm-shifting training’ in surgery and intervention.

 Preliminary reports from a five-year program of intensive training, supported by a nearly $1 million National Institute of Biomedical Imaging and Bioengineering grant, show strong evidence that immersive levels of clinical contact resulted in significant improvements in the students’ understanding of procedural medicine and their ability to identify important questions that if solved would result in breakthroughs in clinical care.
+The agency has renewed the grant with another $1 million, five-year award.

 Offered as a unique educational opportunity in the School of Engineering’s surgery and engineering research neighborhood and supported by the Vanderbilt Institute for Surgery and Engineering, the program is for second- and third-year engineering PhD students in biomedical engineering, electrical engineering, mechanical engineering, and computer science.